ZSSW-30

-Development history
+Development

+History

 The ZSSW-30 turret was developed in response to the issues regarding the maintenance and modernization attempts of the Hitfist-30P turrets for the Rosomak APC.
 Initially the most popular direction was to buy a license for the Hitfist OWS unmanned turret with the rights to produce the majority of components domestically, however it was ultimately rejected as it was feared that the new turret would encounter identical issues, since they were caused mainly by poor cooperation between the Polish industry and Leonardo.

 The design requirements were ready in March 2011, and two consortia entered the competition.
 First one consisting of ZM Bumar Łabędy, OBRUM, OBRSM (currently ZM Tarnów), Wojskowe Zakłady Motoryzacyjne (WZM), Przemysłowe Centrum Optyki (PCO), ZM Tarnów and WAT, and the second one of HSW and WB Electronics.
 Both contenders offered similar designs - closed turret structure protecting all the mechanisms and electronics with a separate container for ATGMs.
 The biggest difference between them was that the first design used the remote control weapon station (from the ZSMU-1276 family) as the commander's sight.

 Ultimately, the second design was chosen despite the fact that the companies making up the first consortium had way more experience in designing turret systems (for example the turret of the PZA Loara).
-On March 29, 2013, an agreement was signed between the Polish MoD and the consortium consisting of Huta Stalowa Wola S.A. and WB Electronics, under which a prototype batch of five turrets was to be developed until 2015 and the serial production of the turrets for the Rosomak was to begin in 2016.
+On March 29, 2013, an agreement was signed between the Ministry of National Defence and the consortium consisting of Huta Stalowa Wola S.A. and WB Electronics, under which a prototype batch of five turrets was to be developed until 2015 and the serial production of the turrets for the Rosomak was to begin in 2016.
 The program was delayed several times due to the timeframe being unrealistically short and because the MoD, still remembering problems with the Hitfist-30P, decided to eliminate most of the foreign components from the design.